SHOCO v2.1 - Developer Guide

 3.2.1 Current implementation

-The display feature is implemented using a DisplayCommand
+The display feature is implemented using a DisplayCommand class which extends the Command

 class.